MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/includes/intro.md

     :::column-end:::
 :::row-end:::

-The first step to implement the Reliable Web App pattern is choosing the right Azure services for your web app.
-With the right services, you can start to design your web app architecture to meet your availability and recovery metrics.
-Finally, update your web app code and configurations to align with the pillars of the Well-Architected Framework.
+To implement the Reliable Web App Pattern, follow these steps:

+1. Choose the right Azure services for your web app.
+1. Design web app architecture.
+1. Update web app code and configurations.